tools-study/journal/drafts/overview.md

 ### The Vicious Cycle of Immunometabolic Dysfunction

-By 2025, an integrative framework has emerged that identifies an "age-dependent immunometabolic vicious cycle" as the driver of progressive diseases like MASLD (metabolic dysfunction-associated steatotic liver disease).
+An integrative framework has emerged that identifies an "age-dependent immunometabolic vicious cycle" as the driver of progressive diseases like MASLD (metabolic dysfunction-associated steatotic liver disease).
 This cycle links immunosenescence (the decline of the immune system) with metabolic rewiring, leading to chronic low-grade inflammation.

 Targeting the key nodes of this cycle—such as mitochondrial electron transport or nutrient sensing—offers novel strategies for breaking the therapeutic bottleneck in systemic diseases.
 This integrative approach positions metabolism not as a static network of pathways, but as a "dynamic, programmable system" that can be reshaped to ensure durability and clinical relevance throughout the organism's life.